bobshort4bobby4/Tom-Crean-pp1/README.md

   - [Wave](https://wave.webaim.org/) used for accessibility testing.
   - [favICO.com](https://https://convertico.com/favicon/) used for creating favicon.
   - [W3 Validator](https://jigsaw.w3.org/css-validator/) used to test html and css code.
+  - [autoprefixer.github.io](https://autoprefixer.github.io/) used to improve browser compatability.
+  - [https://caniuse.com/webp](https://caniuse.com/webp)  used to check compatability of the webp file format.
 </details>